-A cure for the common cold could be on the horizon, according to new research.
+One-size-fits-all cure for the common cold on its way

 Experiments on mice and monkeys have found dozens of different viruses can be mixed together to create a 'one size fits all' style jab.